The Foundation makes two types of award:

 Personal awards

-The Trustees earmark about a quarter of the Foundation’s annual income – that is, about £40,000 pa – in order to be able to make grants to individuals for studies and research in Theology and Religious education.
+The Trustees earmark a proportion of the Foundation’s annual income – that is, about £40,000 pa – in order to be able to make grants to individuals for studies and research in Theology and Religious education.

 Personal awards are made to support individuals who are studying Theology or Religious Education; or who are undertaking research – leading to a Masters’ degree or PhD – in these fields.
 Personal awards are not made for study in any other subject areas.